 Crystal Street junction with Ravenscroft Avenue

 It took me a little while to find the correct location for this one but here we have Crystal Street at the junction with Ravenscroft Avenue.
-(Belfast Telegraph Picture on left as in "Bombs on Belfast") Below is another view of Ravenscroft Avenue and you can see the Air Raid Shelters clearly.
+(Belfast Telegraph Picture) Below is another view of Ravenscroft Avenue and you can see the Air Raid Shelters clearly.
 (From PRONI)

 Avondale Street / Bloomfield Avenue Junction